 The California Mirage

-The blind spots in the American West’s approach to managing water are on full display in Ventura County, a coastal region of southern California that holds the most lucrative farmland in the state
+The blind spots in the American West’s approach to managing water are on full display in Ventura County, a coastal region of Central California that holds the most lucrative farmland in the state.

 By CRAWFORD COATES

 Roger Haley grew up at the bottom of Lake Casitas.
 “It was one of the most beautiful locations in the county.
 Just magnificent,” he says.
 “We have a lot of the newcomers to the Ojai Valley, they have no idea.
 They think that what they see [in this lake] is all that’s good and natural.
 And they just have no idea.”

 The lake Haley is describing is a bowl of land that, a half century ago, became a giant, man-made bucket to serve Ventura, a Central California coastal community midway between Los Angeles and Santa Barbara.
 Given the peculiarities of the region’s geography, Ventura can be seen as an instructive microcosm.
 Its shape and natural systems are similar to California as a whole—a mirror on a smaller scale of the state’s massive Sierra Nevada mountain range, which wraps around and waters the fertile alluvial plain of the Central Valley.
 In Ventura, however, it’s the Coast Range and Tehachapi mountains that shed water down three rivers through the most productive farmland in California; and then plunge, if any water is left, toward the surfers on Ventura’s glorious beaches.

 To make Ventura matters even more emblematic, consider this: California itself has become the primary fruit and vegetable garden for the rest of the U.S.—and, in the case of many commodities, for cities and towns well beyond our shores.
 That makes the fields in this little county some of the most valuable farmland in the world.
 So whatever happens to the water here—including each gallon in Lake Casitas—ripples in some fashion through the entire world’s economy.